nsitu/dotdotdot/plan.md

 ---

+## Key Finding from Experiment 1

+**Observation:** When a drawing fails to render, replaying the same points consistently fails.
+When a drawing succeeds, replaying consistently succeeds.
+This strongly suggests the issue is **deterministic based on the point data itself**, not a timing/context issue.

+**Implication:** There is something about certain point patterns or resulting geometry that causes WebGPU to fail silently.

+---

 ## Experiment 1: Capture Drawn Points for Replay ✅ IMPLEMENTED

 **Goal:** Isolate whether the issue is in the drawing input or the rendering context by enabling exact replay of failed drawings.